 The feature ships as part of the existing Auto frame UI in Google Photos.
 It processes eligible photos that contain people and offers the re-composed version as the second rendition option within the Auto frame candidates.
 The post says it is a “single-action improvement to the photo” — the user does not need to set camera parameters or interact with any 3D controls.
 The system selects the new viewpoint automatically.

-The post emphasizes identity preservation as a design requirement.
-The 3D point map estimation model was specifically configured to reconstruct human bodies and faces with fidelity to limit reconstruction artifacts that could alter how a person looks.
-The classifier guidance step at inference reinforces this by constraining the generative model’s creative latitude in regions that contain original content.
+The post describes identity preservation as a design requirement, stating the 3D point map model was “specifically configured to faithfully reconstruct human bodies and faces to limit reconstruction artifacts that would potentially harm identity preservation.”
+The classifier guidance step at inference applies regional scaling to preserve original content while allowing the generative model to fill newly visible areas.